Barthcbb/Barthcbb/README.md

 - format the resulting list so as to be compatible with the Anki import feature

 ## WHY BOTHER?
-- I wanted to create flashcards that respect the minimum information principle & respected honomyms.
+- I wanted to create flashcards that respected the minimum information principle & respected honomyms.
 - I needed one separate card for each meaning and its usage example.

 ## WHAT NOW?